hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 When queries or operations are requested with a specific CodeSystem, ValueSet, or ConceptMap url and version specified, the JPA Server will act on the resource(s) specified by or linked to the version.
 If the same request is submitted with no version specified, the JPA Server will instead act on the current (i.e. most recently updated) version of the resource identified by the URL.

-Delta Add and Remove modes in [upload-terminology](/hapi-fhir/docs/tools/hapi_fhir_cli.html#upload-terminology) command will only be applied to the most recently updated version.
+Delta Add and Remove modes in the [upload-terminology](/hapi-fhir/docs/tools/hapi_fhir_cli.html#upload-terminology) command will only be applied to the most recently updated version.

 # Terminology Schemas